OKEAMAH/Git/docs/developer/proposal_testing.rst

   $ eval `./src/bin_client/octez-init-sandboxed-client.sh 1`

-Instead of command ``tezos-activate-alpha``, the sandboxed client script ``src/bin_client/octez-init-sandboxed-client.sh`` now accepts a command ``tezos-activate-XXX-<short_hash>`` that activates the predecessor protocol with version number ``XXX`` and short hash ``<short_hash>``.
+Instead of command ``octez-activate-alpha``, the sandboxed client script ``src/bin_client/octez-init-sandboxed-client.sh`` now accepts a command ``tezos-activate-XXX-<short_hash>`` that activates the predecessor protocol with version number ``XXX`` and short hash ``<short_hash>``.
 In our example, the